J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 Example

-This question is designed to assess your knowledge of interpreting data based on their characteristics, which means that you need to interpret the result of continuous and ordinal data differently.
+This question is designed to assess your knowledge of interpreting data based on their characteristics.
+This means that you need to interpret the results of continuous and ordinal data differently.
 JP Morgan wants to ensure that you have the analytical skills necessary for effective decision-making in correlation analysis.

 How to Answer